lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Exporter Label Registry {#exporter-label}

-IANA has created a new registry titled "EDHOC Exporter Label" under the new heading "EDHOC".
+IANA has created a new registry titled "EDHOC Exporter Label" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Expert Review".
 The columns of the registry are Label, Description, and Reference.
 All columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Label: EDHOC_message_4_Key